tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 - `_` : (w) Topic variable, used mostly in blocks
 - `__` : (w) Topic variable, used mostly in blocks
-- `ENV`: a `Map` which contains your current environment variables
+- `ENV`: a `Hash` object which contains your current environment variables
-- `PATH`: an `Array` which contains the absolute path to directories where maat searches for modules
+- `PATH`: an `Array` object which contains the absolute path to directories where maat searches for modules
 - `INC`: a `Map`, each key correspond to an imported module and have a value which correspond its location in the filesystem
 - `SIG`: for traping signals, map a signal name to a `Fun` object to be called when given signal is trapped
 - `ARGV`: array containing command line arguments
 - `ARGC`: represents the argument count, it is an object of type `Int`
 - `DATA`: represents a file handle to manipulate data under `_DATA_`, just like in perl

+### Special tokens

-- `_FN_`: for recursion, call the current function
+- `_FUNC_`: for recursion, call the current function
 - `_BLOCK_`: for recursion, call the current block
 - `_FILE_`: a string object, represents the name of current script in execution

 ## Constants

-- `π`: Pi, 3.14....
+- `π`: Pi
-- `e`: Euler's number
+- `ℇ`: Euler constant
+- `ℎ`: Planck constant
+- `ℏ`: Planck constant over 2 pi

 # Objects

-Maat has 25 builtin objects, types are objects and objects are types, check details on each types here.
+Maat has ... builtin objects, types are objects and objects are types, check details on each types here.

 - Maat
 - Any